litentry/litentry-graph/README.md

 This repository is a collection of applications to demonstrate how we see the middle layer between the chain and the webapp working.

+The database layer is using `mongodb` and `mongoose` (for conveience with schemas & connections).
+It can be hosted anywhere, but [MongoDB's Atlas](https://www.mongodb.com/cloud/atlas) is recommended.
+It has a free tier to get up and running, and saves the hassle of managing the database.

 ## Contents

 ### `chain-listener`